Upcoming Events

 Join us for Adoration immediately following the 4:30pm Mass until Benediction and Solemn Evening Prayer at 6pm.

-Most Holy Trinity
+Most Holy Trinity Sunday

 The Trinity is one of the most fundamental beliefs of the Catholic Church.
 Why is Holy Trinity Sunday after Pentecost?
 If we desire to understand the Trinity, we need to have the gift of the Holy Spirit; we can never fully understand who God is on our own and desperately need his guidance and inspiration.

-Feast of the Most Holy Body and Blood of Christ
+Feast of the Most Holy Body and Blood

 The Solemnity of the Most Holy Body and Blood of Christ, historically known by its Latin name, Corpus Christi, celebrates the Real Presence of Jesus Christ in the Holy Eucharist—Body, Blood, Soul, and Divinity.